pcgrisha/docs.carpentries.org/topic_folders/communications/guides/submit_blog_post.md

 amplification of the idea in the community so others can reach out and collaborate with you (<mark>option</mark>)

 ### How to contribute a blog post

 Our blog content is formatted in Markdown, and rendered as HTML automatically.
 You can submit your blog post draft in one of four ways.

-In all cases, please read the [Requirements](#requirements).
+__In all cases__, please read the [Requirements](#requirements).

-The former two methods are the preferred route for non-experts in GitHub, the latter two methods are for those more confident in GitHub and editing Markdown locally:
+The former two methods are the preferred route for non-experts in GitHub, the latter method is for those more confident in GitHub and who prefer to edit Markdown locally:

 #### Preferred Mechanisms